Thermage Doesn't Work? A Doctor's Real Truth

 can I get it on Sundays too?

-We also provide consultations on the day of treatment,
+We start with a consultation on the day of treatment,

-so you can ask us first on KakaoTalk before coming in.
+so you can ask us on KakaoTalk before visiting.

-But it does not produce the same result for everyone.
+However, it doesn't produce the same results for everyone.

 If you have any questions,